-These days, video is a highly valuable area of content marketing.
+It goes without saying that video is an increasingly highly valuable area of content marketing.
 That this is true isn’t surprising: people love to be shown how to do cool things, they can watch videos while enjoying a hobby, and there’s lots of room for creativity.
 Plus, a lot of people find that information is easier to absorb when presented as a video.

 Many of us talk about the popularity of TikTok these days.
 And while this is a cool place to present short-form videos, not all video types are suitable for TikTok.
 However, you can present literally anything on YouTube.
-Despite what many marketers say, this is still a very popular platform and has plenty of potential for branded content.
+YouTube is still an extremely popular platform and has plenty of potential for branded content.
 Statistics bear this out: every minute, some 500 hours of video are uploaded to the platform.
 In addition, watch time for these videos grows by around 60% each year.

 With that said, competition for viewers and followers is stiff.
-To be successful, you need to produce high-quality, authentic content.
+To be successful, you need to create professional-looking videos and produce high-quality, authentic content.
 People tend not to waste their time on things that are thrown together or have low-value information.
-Fortunately, help with your content is available.
+Fortunately, help for your video content is available.
 In particular, using YouTube tools can help you become more successful at growing your audience.

 What tools do you need to make a YouTube video or have a YouTube channel?

 However, primitive videos don’t work for everyone, and this is even more true with brands.
-The more you invest the better quality you can make the video picture, audio, choice of keywords, optimized thumbnails, etc. to increase your chances of success.
-Attracting attention from viewers and winning at the algorithm/search functions are important to growing your following.
+Fortunately, you can increase your chances of success through investing in a higher quality video picture, better audio, optimized thumbnails, etc. Attracting increased attention from viewers and winning the YouTube algorithm game are important to growing your following.

 With that in mind, let’s look at the kinds of tools that exist for YouTube and how they can help you in a variety of ways.
 Along the way, you’ll get a better sense of where to start and what you might need.